dwabyick/codenoworg.github.io/source/projects/dungeon.markdown

 player_y = 0
 ```

-Now we'll prompt the player about where he wishes to move the player.
+Now we'll prompt the player about where they wish to move the player.
 Unfortunately, because our game is text only, we can't use the arrow keys to move the player around in "real time": our game will have to be turn by turn.

 Every turn, we will ask the player where they wish to move (up/down/left/right) and move the player accordingly.
 The students should be able to implement that fairly easily; the only catch is the coordinates system.
 Keeping the structure of the array in mind should help with that.